bgd-labs/aave-gov-level-2-update/audits/SigmaPrime.md

 An alternative mitigation is to clearly document the units in the natspec.

+**BGD answer**

+Natspec will be updated to clearly indicate if variable indicates time in seconds or indicates number of blocks.

 ### Identical proposals queued in the same block will overwrite each other in the executor.

 The function `queueTransaction()` (`cancelTransaction()` and `executeTransaction()`) should do not hash `proposalId` into the action hash.